ricardo-ljr/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a JavaScript library which is used for building user interfaces.
+It allows us to create clean and reusable code.

 - [ ] What does it mean to _think_ in react?

+To think in react means to think more on component levels and states.

 - [ ] Describe state.

+A state is an object that represents the part in the app that can change, and it is managed within the component

 - [ ] Describe props.

+Props are properties used for passing data from one component to another

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects is anything that basically affects something outside of the current function.
+To sync - useEffect(() =>{}[]);

 ## Project Set Up